joshsig/joshsig.github.io/README.md

 Open Git Desktop and clone this newly created repository.
 Using Git Desktop we can now keep our

 ### Configuration
 Create a folder in your documents, entitle it `GitHub`.
 We will use this folder to keep our files for this project up to date and hosted via GitHub Pages.
-Using Git Desktop

 ### Installation
  - We will need to use the command line to install some dependencies for hosting our website.
 We are going to need Jekyll to host our website, and in order to get Jekyll we need Ruby (the language Jekyll is written in).